SELF-DRIVE TOURS AROUND BROKEN HILL

-With Broken Hill as your base, there is the opportunity to enjoy a number of interesting day trips.
+With our Broken Hill accommodation as your base, there is the opportunity to enjoy a number of interesting day trips.

-The sights below can easily be done on your own self-drive adventure, but for comfort and ease you can opt to book a tour with us instead and we’ll take care of everything for you.
-Check out our Touring page for more details on the day trip and multi-day trip options we offer.
+The sights below can easily be done on your own self-drive adventure, but for comfort and ease you can opt to book a Broken Hill tour with us instead and we’ll take care of everything for you.
+Below, you’ll find more details on the day trip and multi-day trip options we offer.

-Silverton is located 25 minutes from Broken Hill, and while it may be considered just another little historic Aussie town, it looms large in our pop culture.
+Silverton is located 25 minutes from our Broken Hill caravan park and cabins, and while it may be considered just another little historic Aussie town, it looms large in our pop culture.
 In fact, we’ve probably all been to Silverton, even if it was only by way of the silver screen.

 Many a filmmaker has selected Silverton as their location to reflect a classic outback town with its colonial buildings (from the silver prospecting boom of the 1880s) and seemingly endless outback plains.
 Films shot here include Mad Max II, A Town Like Alice, Razorback and The Adventures of Priscilla, Queen of the Desert.
 Whilst in town, film buffs can even visit the museum dedicated to Mad Max.